midhunkalarikkal/FullDomain/Notes/js.md

 In this phase the variables will asiign with thier actual value in the program

-For the function in memory component it will create a new execution context in the code component when the function is invoked in the main memory component and in the code component there will be a memory and code component its self
+For the function in main memory component it will create a new execution context in the code component when the function is invoked in the main memory component and in the code component there will be a memory and code component its self

 There will store the parameters and variables of the function of the program in the memory component in the first phase

 In the second phase the parameters and variables will get the actual value

-when it return the a value the execution context of the function will be removed and the control will be returned to the function invoked line in the main execution context's memory component
+when it return the value the execution context of the function will be removed and the control will be returned to the function invoked line in the main execution context's main memory component

 After the execution of the program the global execution context will be deleted